rotundasoftware/cartero/README.md

 }
 ```

-The CommonJS `require( 'modules' )` syntax is used to require a package, along with all its css and other assets.
-The argument to `require` is resolved resolved by [browserify](http://browserify.org/) using the [node resolve algorthim](https://github.com/substack/node-resolve).

 Note that `package.json` files can be in any location.
-You can even put package.json in your `views` folder.
+You can even put `package.json` files in your `views` folder.
 Sound weird?
 Try it.
 The JavaScript entry point that is used by any given view is, after all, just like a package -- it has its own js, css, and may depend on other packages (or even be depended upon).
-Does this look weird?
+Relax your brain - does the below directory structure make sense?

 ```